kutschke/DictTest/README.md

 ```
 header ParticleState.hh
 ```
-A side effect of this difference is that in the genreflex build we need only add one element to
+A side effect of this difference is that to use the genreflex build we need only add one element to
 ROOT_INCLUDE_PATH: the path to the root of the package.
-On the other hand, in the root cling build we need to add the full path to every directory in the package that contains dictionary source.
+On the other hand, to use the rootcling build we need to add the full path to every directory in the package that contains dictionary source.

 We would like to alter the rootmap files made by rootcling so that the header lines look like